4lberto/goodwe-home-assistant-energy-dashboard/README.md

 ### 1.3 Add to Utility meters

-From the kWh sensors we can create other calculations that can be useful.
+From the kWh sensors we can create other calculations that can be useful in other Home Assistant places

 ```
 utility_meter: